webplatform/docs/concepts/programming/variables_in_javascript/index.md

 ===Unicode characters in JavaScript files===

-Earlier versions of [/en-US/docs/Gecko Gecko] assumed the Latin-1 character encoding for JavaScript files loaded from XUL.
+Earlier versions of Gecko assumed the Latin-1 character encoding for JavaScript files loaded from XUL.
 Starting with Gecko 1.8, the character encoding is inferred from the XUL file's encoding.
-Please see [/en-US/docs/International_characters_in_XUL_JavaScript International characters in XUL JavaScript] for more information.

 ===Displaying characters with Unicode===